How to make your brain make better choices

 Does the time of day influence our decisions?

-A 2010 study by Shai Danziger from Ben Gurion University of the Negev is a great example.The study found that judges were more likely to grant parole requests early in the morning and immediately after taking breaks.
+A 2010 study by Shai Danziger from the Ben Gurion University of the Negev is a great example.The study found that judges were more likely to grant parole requests early in the morning and immediately after taking breaks.
 The longer the judges worked, the less likely they were to grant parole to prisoners.

 Take a look at the graph below: